 Your Medical Information in a Lawsuit

-HIPAA is the Health Insurance Portability and Accountability Act of 1996, which is a federal law to address the handling and privacy of medical records.
-Since HIPAA is a federal law, it applies in all 50 states, including Minnesota.
-The law outlines a set of limited circumstances in which those handling medical records may legally disclose information.
+As of 1996, in the United States, all medical information disclosures have been governed by HIPAA, which stands for the Health Insurance Portability and Accountability Act of 1996.
+It is the most significant pillar of patient information protection at the federal level, and it addresses the handling and privacy of medical records.
+HIPAA applies in all 50 states, including Minnesota.
+The act outlines a set of limited circumstances in which those handling medical records may legally disclose information.

-HIPAA outlines protected health information (PHI) as any demographic that can be used to identify a patient including names, dates of birth, addresses, phone numbers, email addresses, Social Security numbers, insurance ID numbers, health care records, health plan information, and full facial photos.
+HIPAA outlines protected health information (PHI) as any demographic that can be used to identify a patient including names, dates of birth, addresses, phone numbers, email addresses, Social Security numbers, insurance ID numbers, medical records, health plan information, and full facial photos.
+It ensures that medical providers of all varieties are extremely careful with the maintenance and disclosure of this information.

 Does HIPAA apply in a personal injury lawsuit?